Lord-Raymik/CS121_Lab7/javaGuesser/README.md

 ```
 make int number, use Math.random() to set it to a value between 1-100
 make int turns, set it to 0
-make String guess, set it to the empty string
+make int guess, set it to 0
 make Boolean keepGoing, set it to true
 while keepGoing
     increment turns by 1